SethClydesdale/genki-study-resources/resources/tools/README.md

 # About Tools
-This folder contains useful snippets for developing Genki Study Resources -- basically things that make working on it 100x easier.
+This folder contains useful snippets for Genki Study Resources.
 They're not to be installed on the website directly, so as such this folder is more of a toolbox that you open when you need to get a certain job done.
 Any snippets present in this folder will be explained below.

 ### link-grabber.js